What is tax-loss selling?

 When an investor sells a security to realize a loss, the superficial loss rule states that the capital loss will be denied if the investor purchases an identical security within 30 calendar days of the settlement date of the sale.
 This also means you can't purchase the security 30 days before your settlement date as well.
 An investor can’t sidestep this rule by making the purchase via another account like a RRSP or an affiliate such as a corporate account or even a spouse’s account.

 Good to know!
-The settlement date of a securities’ sale is generally 2 business days after the date you sold or bought a security.
+The settlement date of a securities’ sale is generally 1 business day after the date you sold or bought a security.
 You can find it on your account history or trade confirmation in your brokerage account.

 Things I need to know about tax loss selling

-When a security is sold for tax loss purposes, it can be used to offset capital gains during the current fiscal year but also going back the three previous years.
+When a security is sold for tax loss purposes, it can be used to offset capital gains during the current fiscal year but also going back to the three previous years.
 The investor can also hold onto their capital loss to be used in the future; it doesn’t expire.
 An accountant can help investors navigate this strategy.

 Considering the impact of the currency on capital gains